Merge NZ in the Media

 Torbay Newsletter (North Shore, Auckland) - May 2018

-NZ Merge , a locally owned company, is on a misssion to normalise New Zealand Sign language (NZSL). this Deaf-led company is celebrating NZSL Week (7th - 13th May) by teaching NZSL at schools, public libraries, businesses/organisations and community groups.
+Merge NZ, a locally owned company, is on a mission to normalise New Zealand Sign language (NZSL).
+This Deaf-led company is celebrating NZSL Week (7th - 13th May) by teaching NZSL at schools, public libraries, businesses/organisations and community groups.

 Sign Language Giving Babies a Head Start